-After years of little-to-no retail activity–Spirit Halloween, we hardly knew ye–the front entrance of the former Hamilton Theater at 3560 Broadway has been divided into two storefronts and is now undergoing renovations.
+After years of little-to-no retail activity—Spirit Halloween, we hardly knew ye—the lobby of the former Hamilton Theater at 3560 Broadway has been divided into two storefronts and is now undergoing renovations.

 Spectrum is coming to the north space, but the larger property on the corner of W 146th Street still has a For Lease sign out front—and a nicely preserved old "Hamilton" mosaic near the main entrance.

 Yesterday a question on The Curious Uptowner's Instagram account and stories asked, "What would you like to see there?"
-Here are your answers (in the interest of time and privacy, only the first letter of each account's name has been used):
+Here are your answers (first initials have been used in the interest of privacy):

 • Art gallery and/or community work space.–M

 • Anything but a nail salon, fast food restaurant, liquor/wine store (although I do love my cocktails, but we have enough), coffee shop, phone store.
 Something productive pleeeeese!–A

 • Community center!
 We are overdue for one!–S